Henrietta Mildred Hodgson: Life and family

 In 1853, their daughter Frances married Claude Bowes-Lyon, who later became the Earl of Strathmore and Kinghorne.
+Frances became the paternal grandmother of Queen Elizabeth The Queen Mother, a great-grandmother of Elizabeth II, and great-great-grandmother of Charles III.

 Henrietta Mildred Hodgson was the granddaughter of Mildred Porteus, who had married Robert Hodgson, and was herself the granddaughter of Robert and Mildred Porteus, of Virginia, who in 1720 moved to Yorkshire.
-The earlier Mildred Porteus was the daughter of John and Mary Smith, Mary being a daughter of Augustine Warner Jr. and a sister of Mildred Warner, who married Lawrence Washington (1659–1698) and was the grandmother of the first U.S. President, George Washington.
+The earlier Mildred Porteus was the daughter of John and Mary Smith, Mary being a daughter of Augustine Warner Jr. and a sister of Mildred Warner, who married Lawrence Washington (1659–1698) and was the grandmother of the first U.S. president, George Washington.

 Henrietta Mildred Smith died on 19 November 1891.
 At her death, her memorial in All Saints' Church, Sanderstead in Surrey, states she had 111 living descendants.